close

 Words: 656|Page: 1|4 min read

-Mahatma (Great Soul) Gandhi (Mohandas Karamchand Gandhi), was truly a global citizen though he worked for the freedom of the Indian nation from foreign.
+Mahatma (Great Soul) Gandhi (Mohandas Karamchand Gandhi) was truly a global citizen, although he primarily worked for the freedom of the Indian nation from foreign rule.
 He was born to Putlibai Gandhi and Karamchand Gandhi on October 2, 1869, in Porbandar, Kathiawar, India, which was then part of the British Empire.
-His family comes from a well-known background in 1869.
-His father works for the government as the chief minister of Porbandar.
-His mother is a deeply pious woman who spends a lot of her time at a temple and on frequent fasts.
-Gandhi was a man who saw what was good and bad.
-He heard the voices of the people, the pain, the suffering under the British.
-But chose to oppose it, using non-violence because he was Brahim and they have a list of dos and don’ts and one of the dont’s are never hurt any living creature and do's is that always tell the truth.
+His family hailed from a well-known background in 1869.
+His father worked for the government as the chief minister of Porbandar, and his mother was a deeply pious woman who spent much of her time at a temple and frequently fasted.
+Gandhi was a man who discerned the good and bad around him.
+He heard the voices of the people, their pain, and their suffering under the British rule.
+He chose to oppose it using non-violence because he was a Brahmin, and their ethical code includes never hurting any living creature and always telling the truth.

-The Mountbatten Plan outlines the formation of the two new independent states of India and Pakistan, divided along religious lines.
-In the capital Delhi there are independence celebrations, but Gandhi’s vision of a united India is shattered.
-The Partition sets off massmutual killings and the chaotic migration of 10 million people.
-Gandhi leaves Delhi, traveling to Calcutta to quell the violence by fasting to bring peace.
-On his way to a prayer meeting at Birla House he is attacked by a Hindu extremist.
-He is shot three times in the chest.
-In some hard-line Hindu strongholds there are celebrations at his death, but for most Indians it is a national tragedy.
-(BBC Timelines, 2018).
+The Mountbatten Plan outlined the formation of two new independent states, India and Pakistan, divided along religious lines.
+In the capital, Delhi, independence celebrations took place, but Gandhi's vision of a united India was shattered.
+The Partition triggered mass mutual killings and the chaotic migration of 10 million people.
+Gandhi left Delhi, traveling to Calcutta to quell the violence by fasting to bring peace.
+On his way to a prayer meeting at Birla House, he was attacked by a Hindu extremist and shot three times in the chest.
+In some hard-line Hindu strongholds, there were celebrations at his death, but for most Indians, it was a national tragedy (BBC Timelines, 2018).

 Get a custom paper now from our expert writers.